mpowerrenterprise/mpowerr-smart-driving-assistant/README.md

-# Safe Driving System
+# Smart Driving Assistant

-The **Safe Driving System** is designed to enhance the safety of vehicle drivers by monitoring their alertness while driving.
+The **Smart Driving Assistant** is designed to enhance the safety of vehicle drivers by monitoring their alertness while driving.
 If the system detects drowsiness, it takes immediate action to wake the driver using a combination of audio alarms, LED lights, and a water spray mechanism.

 ---